PlainMQ/PlainMQServer/README.md

 # PlainMQServer

 PlainMQ is a multithreaded, wide-broadcast messaging queue.
 All other optimizations are up the the consumers.
-PlainMQ will provide you with what only what is necessary - everything else is up to your imagination.
+PlainMQ will provide you with only the necessities - everything else is up to your imagination.

 ## Building